 - Using occupancy detection for multiple purposes is another great example of leveraging technologies.
 A single motion detector may trigger lighting and ventilation control.
 It may also trigger security alarms when appropriate.

-As universities/colleges investigate the types of systems to implement on their campus, there are many decisions to be made.
+As educational facilities investigate the types of systems to implement on their campus, there are many decisions to be made.
 Many systems are implemented on a turnkey basis from a local representative of a control system manufacturer.
 However, other options exist, such as contracting for the design and installation of the EMCS with a controls integration contractor or implementing the design and installation with in-house staff.
 Universities, as large customers, may enter into long-term business relationships that allow for the purchase of EMCS components at an established pricing strategy for service and expansion of the system, technical services to assist building operators in the implementation of the BAS, and other packages in which the system integrator provides the parts and engineering for a particular project, while the university owner or an approved contractor performs the installation.

 The key issue to be aware of is that whatever EMCS that you select for your site will involve the establishment and maintenance of a long-term involvement by the manufacturer(s).

 Energy Management and Control Systems (EMCS) come with a wide range of features and capabilities.
 Some may be as simple as networked thermostats, while others offer complete solutions including enterprise-wide access and data-sharing.
-Most systems can offer stand-alone capabilities with no user interface (no PC or web access), but that is not a common solution for the higher education market or owners of large facilities.
+Most systems can offer stand-alone capabilities with no user interface (no PC or web access), but that is not a common solution for the education market or owners of large facilities.

 To understand how HVAC control systems function, the first concept that must be understood is a control loop.
 A control loop is where the actual control is executed and consists of an input, an output, and a set point.
 The basic components are listed below: